 “My wife and I were at home.
 We saw that there was this report that the Vikings were in trouble for this boat party.
 We were like, ‘why didn’t we get invited to this party?'” he told Barstool Sports.
 “A couple days later some more details came out, and we’re like, ‘hmm, probably a good thing we didn’t get invited to that boat party.'”

 Vikings owner Zygi Wilf called a meeting the next week and laid into the players.
-The party, after all, reflected incredibly poorly on he and his organization.
+The party, after all, reflected incredibly poorly on him and his organization.
 They were 1-3 at the time and instantly became the laughing stock of the NFL.
 Per ESPN, the owner threatened to cut players from the roster who were involved in planning the party.

 “He’s literally almost got tears coming from his eyes, and he rips us a new one,” Smoot told Barstool Sports.
 “Like, all of us.
 Like to the point where his lip is shaking.”